routegy/routegy-docs/app/docs/how-to/capture-rating-review-feedback.md

 <CaptionedImage
   src="/images/how-tos/capture-recommend.png"
-  alt="Recommend product pattern"
-  width="85%"
+  alt="Routegy app that captures whether a person recommends a product by selecting one of two radio buttons to indicate their answer" width="85%"
 />

-## Net Promoter Score
+## Net promoter score (NPS) example

-Another way to capture and quantify perception of a product or experience is by using a [Net Promoter Score](https://en.wikipedia.org/wiki/Net_promoter_score).
-This pattern below would capture a numerical NPS value using a specilized [NPS component](/reference/patterns.html#net-promotor-score)
+Another way to capture and quantify perception of a product or experience is by using a [net promoter score](https://en.wikipedia.org/wiki/Net_promoter_score).
+This pattern captures a numerical NPS value using a specilized [NPS component](/reference/patterns.html#net-promotor-score)

 ```yaml
 score: